tud-hri/joan/docs/setup-carla-windows.md

     git clone https://github.com/carla-simulator/carla --branch 0.9.9

 !!!
 Important
     The CARLA build will fail if the path to CARLA contains spaces, so please clone CARLA to a folder without spaces in the path.
 If in doubt; use `C:\carla`.
-To do_while_running this navigate to `C:\` in a command prompt and call `git clone` from there, the `carla` folder will be created automatically.
+To do this navigate to `C:\` in a command prompt and call `git clone` from there, the `carla` folder will be created automatically.

 After cloning, verify that you have actually cloned the repository, it should look like this:
 ![alt text](imgs/setup-carla-windows-git-carla-clone.png "cloned repository")